Color psychology: Brand meaning

 Color is a very influential source of information when people are making a purchasing decision.
 Customers generally make an initial judgment about a product within 90 seconds of interaction with that product and approximately 62–90% of that judgment is based on color.
 Customers often see the logo of a brand or company as a representation of that company.
 Without prior experience to a logo, association with a brand begins with certain characteristics based on the primary logo color.
+A widely recognized example is Tiffany & Co.'s use of "Tiffany Blue," a trademarked color that has become strongly associated with the brand's identity and luxury positioning.

 Color mapping provides a means of identifying potential logo colors for new brands and ensuring brand differentiation within a visually cluttered marketplace.

 A study on logo color asked participants to rate how appropriate the logo color was for fictional companies based on the products each company produced.
 Participants were presented with fictional products in eight different colors identified as either "functional" or "sensory-social" and they had to rate the appropriateness of the color for each product.
 This study showed a pattern of logo color appropriateness based on product type.
 If the product was considered functional, fulfills a need or solves a problem, then a functional color was seen as most appropriate.
 If the product was seen as sensory-social, conveys attitudes, status, or social approval, then sensory-social colors were seen as more appropriate.

 Just the use of color may portray meaning to company logos, according to some research that determined that color affects people's perceptions of a new or unknown company.
 Some companies such as Victoria's Secret and H&R Block used color to change their corporate image and create a new brand personality for a specific target audience.
 Research conducted on the relationship between logo color and five personality traits had participants rate a computer-made logo in different colors on scales relating to the dimensions of brand personality.
 Relationships were found between color and sincerity, excitement, competence, sophistication, and ruggedness.
 A follow-up study tested the effects of perceived brand personality and purchasing intentions.
 Participants were presented with a product and a summary of the preferred brand personality and had to rate the likelihood of purchasing a product based on packaging color.
 It was determined that purchasing intent was greater if the perceived personality matched the marketed product or service and in turn, color affects perceived brand personality and brand personality affects purchasing intent.

 Although color may be useful in marketing, its value and extent of use depends on how it is used and the targeted audience.
 The use of color will have different effects on different people, therefore experimental findings must not be taken as universally true.